renatocassino/pure-function-decorator/README.md

 In [method decorator](https://www.typescriptlang.org/docs/handbook/decorators.html#method-decorators) in Typescript receives 3 parameters.
 The `target`, the `propertyKey` and the `descriptor`.
 The target is the class, the propertyKey is the name of method and the descriptor is an instance of [Property Descriptors](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/getOwnPropertyDescriptor).
 To keep the compatibility in pure functions, the target should be null and the property descriptor should be generate in instanciation.
 The propertyKey is the name of function.

-You must import the function `fnDecorator` and pass two parameters.
-The first is the list of decorators (if is just one decorator you don't need to pass an array) and the second parameter is the function.
+You must write a decorator and to use in a pure function, import the function `fnDecorator`.
+Examples bellow:

 In the descriptor, exists the attribute called `value`.
 The value (in method decorator)